SAP-samples/teched2022-DA261/exercises/database_explorer/ex4/README.md

 ## Exercise 1.3 SQL Console

-1. Select the HDI Container and open a SQL Console.
+1. Select the HDI Container and open a SQL console.
 Execute the below SQL.

     ![](images/sql-console.png)